4Culture Grants + Calls

 This program is focused on capacity building and does not fund annual operating expenses, full scope architectural services, rent, or construction projects.
 Staff expenses may only be reimbursed if they are directly related to the capacity building initiative described in you grant application.
 Please see our Sustained Support program for operating support.
 Organizations seeking funds for a capital project are encouraged to apply for a Cultural Facilities grant.

-Organizations that receive an award through this program must participate in at least three Learning Circles workshops or other 4Culture-approved learning opportunities within one year of receiving a grant under this program.
+Organizations that receive an award through this program must participate in at least three 4Culture-approved learning opportunities within one year of receiving a grant under this program.

 3 Helping You Succeed